PRINCE-OBOT/WEB-NOTE/XML/SVG Animation.md

 - The `attributeName` attribute in the `<set>` element defines which attribute to change
 - The `to` attribute in the `<set>` element defines the new value for the attribute
 - The `begin` attribute in the `<set>` element defines when the animation should start
+- dur attribute defines how long the set style should be applied.

 **Note** the shape or image you want to apply the `set` animation must not have a closing tag.